JohnBatmanMySlinky/PBRJ/README.md

     - LightBVH from pbrt-v4
     - SimplePathIntegrator
     - VolPathIntegrator

+# Squashing Vectors
+## materials/bsdf.jl
+    - making this MVector is hard
+    - even if everything is isbits - still seems to not like it?
+## integrators/bdpt.jl
+    - Bump allocator giving dumb errors that should be fixable
+## distributions.jl
+## Fourier

 # Bugs
 - IF FILM FILTER < 0.5 I GET BLACK LINES